TimH8780/FairWellAndroid/README.md

   * ~~Friend (with non-zero balance) display~~
   * Resolve statement
 * **Other**
-  * Check email-verify (before they can use this app)
+  * Check email-verify (before they can use this app) Not for FB and TW login right?
-  * Check firend-verify (before they can add statement related to him/her)
+  * Check friend-verify (before they can add statement related to him/her) Can be done in email or phone way
   * Notification
   * *Payment Option (if time permits)*